PEOPLE-ER/k-NN/docs/about.md

    1. EO (and any auxiliary feature as desired) layers from the time of the reference data collection.
    2. Representative reference data from the area of interest.
 2. Inputs required for the k-NN based map creation:
-   1. Selected EO and auxiliary festure layers for the desired date.
+   1. Selected EO and auxiliary feature layers for the desired date.
    2. Training feature bank .csv file including the target and EO/auxiliary variables (see Figure 2).
    3. (Optional) Testing feature bank .csv file.
    4. Selection of the number of neighbours (k) to be used.